HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 *Table we used to create the GIS data for Polish cities.*

-### How to use this tutorial for your assignment

-After completing the steps on this page, you will have explored maps and datasets which will help with the midterm topic.
-You can always skip ahead to check out the [finished maps](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/completed).

-For help using this tutorial, don't hesitate to email us at [maps@harvard.edu](mailto:maps@harvard.edu).
-If something's not working for you, it might not be working for others.

 ## Tutorial

+If you are having trouble with this tutorial, please don't hesitate to reach out to [maps@harvard.edu](mailto:maps@harvard.edu).

 ### Adding the raster dataset to the GIS project